• Skip to primary navigation

 – 100% essential oils

-If a label simply states ‘Made from natural ingredients’ or ‘Made from essential oils’ but does not say ‘100%’, the product may contain a mix of natural components and synthetic fragrance oils.
+If a label only states ‘Made from natural ingredients’ or ‘Made from essential oils’ but does not say ‘100%’, the product may contain a mix of natural components and synthetic fragrance oils.

-Fragrance oils give the product a pleasant aroma but they have no health value at all and are a waste of money.
+Fragrance oils give the product a pleasant aroma but have no health value at all.
+They are a waste of money.
 Some may even be hazardous.

-This ultimate guide to buying essential oils explains in more detail what to look for to ensure that what you’re buying is good quality.
+This ultimate guide to buying essential oils explains in more detail what to look for to ensure the product is high quality.
 Reading through it will help you steer clear of poor-quality oils.

 3. Ease Into Essential Oils Slowly